8 Momentum equation

 \[ \begin{align} \nabla\mathbf{v}\cdot\mathbf{n} = 0 \end{align} \]

-are partial derivatives of tangential wind components orthogonal to the surface equal to zero.
-Thus follows
+are partial derivatives of tangential wind components are equal to zero.
+Thus it follows

 \[ \begin{align} \int_{0}^{L_x}\sum_{j = 1}^3\frac{\partial\left(\tau_{x, j}v_j\right)}{\partial x}dx &= 0. \end{align} \]